K\"ahler metrics via Lorentzian Geometry in dimension four: K ahler metrics on Petrov type spacetimes

 \subsection{K\"ahler metrics for Lorentzian metrics of Petrov type~$D$}

-As is well-known, by the Goldberg-Sachs Theorem \cite{GS} (see also \cite[Chapter 5]{o1995}), a Lorentzian metric of Petrov type~$D$ admits two null geodesic vector fields which are both shear-free.
+By the Goldberg-Sachs Theorem \cite{GS} (see also \cite[Chapter 5]{o1995}), a Lorentzian metric of Petrov type~$D$ admits two null geodesic vector fields which are both shear-free.
 Even when these satisfy the conditions of Theorem \ref{integ}, neither one may be gradient, or even near-gradient in the sense of Definition~\ref{adms}(ii).
-Thus they do not give rise to an admissible manifold as in Definition \ref{adms}, and one cannot form with them K\"ahler metrics with symplectic form \Ref{symp-expl}.
+Thus they do not give rise to an admissible manifold as in Definition \ref{adms}.
 However, if one takes $\kk_+$ to be one of these geodesic fields, and $\kk_-$ a pre-geodesic field which is a function multiple of the second, it is still possible to form very similar K\"ahler metrics, as the following proposition shows: \begin{prop}\lb{for-Kerr} Let $g$ be a Petrov type~$D$ metric on an oriented $4$-manifold, with null shear-free vector fields $\kk_\pm$, with $\kk_+$ geodesic, $\kk_-$ pre-geodesic and $g(\kk_+,\kk_-)<0$.
 Assume also that $J:=\JJ$ is an admissible complex structure.
 Set $p:=1/\sqrt{-g(\kk_+,\kk_-)}$.
 Suppose $u$ is a smooth function on $M$ and $f$ a smooth positive function defined on the range of $u$, for which $\n(f(u)/p)\in\Gamma(\VV)$ for $\VV=\mathrm{span}(\kk_+,\kk_-)$.
 Then

 is K\"ahler in any region where $\,\ii^{\kk_+}<0$ and $d_{\kk_+}(f(u)p)<0$. \end{prop} \begin{proof} Setting $\kt_\pm:=p\kk_\pm$, note that $g(\kt_+,\kt_-)=-1$ and $\n_{\!\kt_+}\!\kt_+=(d_{\kk_+}p)\kt_+$, so that $\kt_+$ is null pre-geodesic.
 Observe also that $J_{g,\kt_\pm} = \JJ$.
 Now consider $\om:=d(f(u)\tilde{\kk}_+^\flat)$.
 For the usual orthonormal frame $\xx,\yy$ on $\HH$, it follows from a calculation as in Theorem~\ref{ad-gen} that $\om(\kt_+,\xx) = \om(\kt_+,\yy) = 0$, and similarly $\om(\xx,\yy)=-fp\ii^{\kk_+}$, and